 Peer Mentors in the Institute for Global Engagement

-The Global Envoy Program is a new addition to the overall mission and student resources of the Institute for Global Engagement in the 2017-2018 academic year.
 A Global Envoy is a student-held position designed to provide peer advising to students who are interested in off-campus study, internships, and other global opportunities.
 Grinnell Global Envoys represent a broad range of international experiences and offer a deep knowledge about the myriad of course-embedded and off-campus programs that are offered through Grinnell and in partnership.
-Currently, there are five Global Envoys working with IGE.

-The Global Envoys provide weekly walk-in advising hours, which are up-to-date (Fall 2017) as follows:
+The Global Envoys provide weekly walk-in advising hours.

 Global Envoys are a great resource for all students considering off-campus programs to discuss options, the application process, concerns, and any other general questions that may arise when choosing a program.